 Possible Defenses to Sexual Conduct with a Minor

-Many times these charges for Sexual Conduct with a Minor arise during the pendency of a divorce proceeding where the defendant’s soon to be ex-spouse, or an angry teenager who wants her father or step-father “out of the picture”, makes up these false allegations.
+Many times these charges for Sexual Conduct with a Minor arise during the process of a divorce proceeding where the defendant’s soon to be ex-spouse, or an angry teenager who wants her father or step-father “out of the picture”, makes up these false allegations.
 It is important to challenge these charges immediately by reviewing how the report was initially received, obtaining any Child Protective Service reports which were prepared, questioning any forensic interviewers which may have talked to the child, obtaining any divorce paperwork that may have previously been filed, and potentially obtain a polygraph of the defendant in order to show that he is innocent.
-All of these procedures must be done immediately after being arrested and charged, because once a person is charged they are “non-bondable” and will sit in jail until the case is resolved.
-This means that even if you have a million dollars in your pocket, you will still sit in jail until after trial or until after taking a plea.
 This is why these allegations of Sexual Conduct with a Minor are so dangerous.
 Another defense to this charge is that the defendant did not know that the minor was under the age of eighteen.
 This situation often occurs when the minor lies about their age to the defendant.
 Cross examination and interviewing all parties involved is crucial to establishing this defense.